Assembly Manufacturing: Examples, Process, & Methods

 4. Gluing/Adhesion

-Adhesive bonding is a method of assembly manufacture that uses adhesives to join materials together and is commonly applied to the surface to be bonded and then allowed to cure and create a strong bond.
+Adhesive bonding is a method of assembly manufacturing that uses adhesives to join materials together and is commonly applied to the surface to be bonded and then allowed to cure and create a strong bond.

 This method is often used for materials that are difficult to fasten with mechanical methods, like glass or plastics.
 It offers smooth, aesthetic finishes and can also bond dissimilar materials, though it may not be as strong as mechanical fastening for heavy-duty applications.